stackforge-attic/murano-docs/README.rst

-Glazier Manuals
+Murano Manuals
 +++++++++++++++++

 This repository contains documentation for the
-Glazier project.
+Murano project.
 It includes:

  * API Specification
  * Architecture

-For more details, see the `Glazier <http://glazier.mirantis.com>`_.
+For more details, see the `Murano <http://murano.mirantis.com>`_.

 Prerequisites
 =============